Izzy Janzen, Waypoint Coordinator

 Before joining the Chewonki team, Izzy worked as a substitute teacher and coach at the middle and high school levels in Portland.
 She also served as a Volunteer Mentor with Chewonki Waypoint for the past two school years.
 Izzy loves playing board games, cooking, and hiking.

-Austin Muir, Waypoint Coordinator
+Tim Wiley, Waypoint Coordinator

 Emma Balazs, Director of Maine School Programs